mozilla/ichnaea/docs/api/submit_api.rst

 ======

 Purpose
-    Submit data about nearby cell towers and wifi base stations.
+    Submit data about nearby cell and WiFi networks.

 Submit requests are submitted using a POST request to the following URL::